Summary

 It’s a common scenario where the principal attempts to use the document as a bona fide, third-party, arm’s-length appraisal representing a current-value conclusion.

 Appraisers often cover their backsides with what are referred to as conditions, assumptions, and departures.
-These assumptions, particularly about the entitlement process and the readiness to build, are made without any verification or concern regarding their truth, completeness, or regulatory approvals.
-This lack of verification can pose significant risks to the reliability of the appraisal, and it's essential to be cautious about these assumptions as they can lead to potential hazards.
+These assumptions, particularly regarding the entitlement process and readiness to build, are made without verification or consideration of their truth, completeness, or regulatory approvals.
+This lack of verification can pose significant risks to the reliability of the appraisal, and it’s essential to be cautious about these assumptions as they can lead to potential hazards.

 This lack of verification can pose significant risks to the reliability of the appraisal.
-They often do not try to authenticate the entitlements, building plans, or approvals.
+They often verify the authenticity of documents, building plans, or approvals.

-They are given a job to appraise based on certain assumptions provided by the hiring manager.
+They are assigned a task to evaluate based on specific assumptions provided by the hiring Manager.
 Some are done with transparency, and some are not.

 An example would be an enthusiastic developer who may order an appraisal for a 50-story condominium in the middle of the Mojave Desert, far from adequate population, demand, and absorption possibilities.
 The instructions conveyed to the appraiser are that all entitlements are in place, this is an up-and-coming area, and there will be buyers for the condos.
 The appraiser may create a pro forma and use comparables that are distant and unrelated to the subject property.
 This appraisal process represents an illustrated and rationalized illusion.

-A residential-based upscale beach neighborhood has lots that are approximately 50, 100, or 5,000 square feet each.
-If you assemble 4 of them in a row, you would have 20,000 square feet of land to build an apartment, condominium, or congregate care facility.
-The assumption is based upon an increased density that the lots would become far more valuable on what is referred to as a residual basis, or floor area analysis, when many units are considered and, of course, approved, with building permits ready to be pulled by the city or county building department.
+A residentially based upscale beach neighborhood features lots that are approximately 50, 100, or 5,000 square feet each.
+If you assemble 4 of them in a row, you would have 20,000 square feet of land to build an apartment, condominium, or congregate care facility The assumption is based on an increased density that the lots would become far more valuable on a residual basis, or floor area analysis, when many units are considered and, of course, approved, with building permits ready to be issued by the city or county building department.

 It is assumed that the property conforms to all applicable zoning and use regulations and restrictions unless a non-conformity has been identified, described, and considered in the appraisal.